ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_ordering.md

 {: #kmip_standalone_ordering-step1-results}

 * The deployment of the instance starts automatically and you receive console notification that your order request is being processed.
 The instance is displayed in the **KMIP for VMware instances** table on the **Resources** page.
 The status of the instance is **Installing**.
-* When the instance is successfully deployed, the status of it is changed to **Inactive**.
+* When the instance is successfully deployed, its status is changed to **Inactive**.

 ## Step 2 - Activating the KMIP for VMware instance
 {: #kmip_standalone_ordering-step2}